DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Motivation

 \subsection{Limitations of Query in Decoupled Index Storage}

-Although the decoupled storage architecture can improve index update performance, we observe that this design leads to a degradation in query performance, as shown in Figure \ref{fig:query_composition} in the introduction.
-This subsection reveals the reasons for this degradation and provides a naive solution to this problem.
+Although the decoupled storage architecture improves update performance, we observe that it leads to a degradation in query performance, as shown in Figure \ref{fig:query_composition} in the Introduction.
+This subsection analyzes the root causes of this degradation, identifying two distinct forms of I/O problems derived from decoupled architecture.

-During query processing, existing systems typically use in-memory PQ-compressed vectors for distance comparisons in the best-first greedy search (line~\ref{alg:compute} in Algorithm~\ref{alg:pq_search}), as PQ is computationally much more efficient.
-However, relying solely on compressed PQ for distance comparison yields limited accuracy.
-To enhance precision, state-of-the-art methods employ a hybrid strategy.
-At each step of the search, they perform an exact distance calculation on the most promising candidate (\ie $p^*$ in Algorithm~\ref{alg:pq_search}, the nearest neighbor that has not been visited so far).
-These precise distances are then used to maintain an accurately ranked candidate queue.
-This approach ensures retrieval precision while avoiding the retrieval and computation for all nodes ever seen, thus reducing the computation and I/O overhead.

-However, under a decoupled storage architecture, topology and vector data are stored separately.
-This leads to two random I/O per step during best-first greedy search, doubling both the number and total volume of I/O operations, thereby significantly degrading query performance.
+\eat{ Although the decoupled storage architecture improves update performance, we observe that it degrades query performance, as shown in Figure~\ref{fig:query_composition}.
+To mitigate the I/O bottleneck discussed in Section~\ref{sec:motivation:challenge}, a straightforward solution is to separate graph traversal from exact distance computation.
+Then the query is divided into two stages. \textit{In the first stage}, the greedy search traverses the graph using only PQ-derived approximate distances, thereby constructing the nearest-neighbor (NN) candidate queue without accessing original vectors. \textit{In the second stage}, the original vectors of the top-$\tau$ candidates in the queue are retrieved, and their exact distances to the query vector are computed to produce an accurate top-$k$ nearest neighbors.

+By avoiding exact vector reads for all nodes along the search path and enabling batched vector I/O in the reranking stage, this design improves query performance by \red{10\%--14\%} over the purely decoupled baseline on \red{Sift and Gist} (Figure~\ref{fig:queryImprovement}). \textit{However, it still lags behind the coupled design by \red{13\%--17\%} under the same recall target}.
+In the following, we analyze the root causes of this residual overhead and show that it stems from two distinct forms of I/O inefficiency. }

+\stitle{Topology Read Amplification.} In the decoupled architecture, separating vectors from the topology implies that reading a single node's topology information inevitably retrieves a substantial amount of data regarding other nodes.
+This stems from the storage system's mandatory 4KB fetch unit.
+In the coupled architecture, heavyweight vectors dominated page capacity, naturally minimizing the retrieval of invalid data.
+In contrast, the decoupled design suffers from severe read amplification, where valid topology information constitutes only 3\% of a fetched page (with a maximum degree of 32).

+\stitle{Excessive Vector I/O.} In the coupled architecture, the overhead of vector access is naturally hidden, as vectors and topology are co-located, allowing a single I/O operation to retrieve both during node expansion.
+After decoupling, however, vector retrieval becomes an independent source of I/O overhead.
+Moreover, during graph traversal, many expanded nodes act mainly for routing and typically do not appear in the final top-$k$ results.
+Consequently, fetching vectors for these intermediate candidates results in a significant volume of unnecessary I/O, which persists as a primary bottleneck for query efficiency in decoupled designs.